-It was probably simpler in the old days: you believed or disbelieved the one religion given you in your village, and that was it.
+It was probably simpler in the old days: one believed or disbelieved the one belief system available in your village and that was it.
 There wasn’t much in the way of competing views.
-Now we have so much information!
+Today we live in an environment rich with information!
 Tart says, here I am, for example, a constantly fluctuating mixture of scientist; father; husband; psychologist; parapsychologist; teacher; writer; carpenter; bulldozer operator; liberal; conservative; skeptic; and serious off-and-on student of Buddhism, Christianity, Sufism, Yoga, the Fourth Way, and Aikido, believing we have the potential of gods, believing we’re usually practically mindless robots, and so on.
 That’s a lot of information and roles to balance!
-And besides offering ideas, many of these spiritual paths say it’s not enough to just think about and believe or disbelieve their ideas—you can and should live your life so that you can have direct personal experience of them.
+And besides offering ideas, many of these spiritual paths say it’s not enough to just think about and believe or disbelieve their ideas—you can and should live your life so that you can have direct personal experience of the spiritual.

 On Spirituality and Religion

-Tart’s focus then is on the degree to which you can be scientifically oriented and yet seek and value personal spiritual experience and growth without the doubt and conflict generated by regarding yourself as “irrational,” “unscientific,” or “crazy.”
-Because there are many psychological and social factors that enter in, once spirituality becomes religion, the distinction isn’t quite as clear-cut as we might like it to be.
-We humans are social creatures, and this can affect, to some degree, the very spiritual experiences we have in the first place, as well as our ongoing interpretation and understanding of them afterward.
+Tart argues that you can be scientifically oriented and yet seek and value personal spiritual experience and growth without the doubt and conflict generated by regarding yourself as “irrational,” “unscientific,” or “crazy.”
+Because there are many psychological and social factors, once spirituality becomes religion, the distinction isn’t quite as clear-cut as we might like it to be.
+We humans are social creatures, and this can affect, to some degree, the very spiritual experiences we have as well as our ongoing interpretation and understanding of them.
 Most of us need some ongoing social support in our spiritual lives, so I doubt we’ll ever have a “pure” spirituality unaffected by religion.
-It must also be the case that even religions that have changed considerably from the spiritual experiences that underlie them must still satisfy at least some people’s spiritual longings if the religions are to survive.
+It must also be the case that if a religion is to survive it must still satisfy at least some people’s spiritual needs.

-Tart also thinks a lot of his neurotic shortcomings stem from or were reinforced by church doctrines, such as feelings of being inherently sinful, a nagging feeling that no matter how good he is it’ll never be enough, and a pervasive shame about his body and sexuality that has taken many years to largely overcome.
-In many ways, he thinks he was forcibly brainwashed in being taught his religion when he was too young to really understand and make choices.
-So “religion,” for him, is a complicated category with conscious, semiconscious, and undoubtedly unconscious strong feelings, positive and negative, that can create conflicts and tension.
+Tart also thinks a lot of his neurotic shortcomings stem from or were reinforced by church doctrines, such as feelings of being inherently sinful, a nagging feeling that no matter how good he is it’ll never be enough, and a pervasive shame about his body and sexuality that has taken many years to overcome.
+In many ways, he thinks he was forcibly brainwashed by being taught religion when he was too young to really understand and make choices.
+So “religion,” for him, is a complicated category with conscious, semiconscious, and undoubtedly unconscious feelings, positive and negative, that can create conflict and tension.
 Perhaps, you recognize yourself in this description!

-“Spirituality” Tart says has been a matter of a relatively conscious choice on his part as an adult, and the aspects of it he’s chosen to make central in his life have given him goals and guidance that have added much meaning and satisfaction.
+“Spirituality” Tart says has been a matter of a relatively conscious choice on his part as an adult.
+The aspects of it he’s chosen to make central in his life have given him goals and guidance that have added much meaning and satisfaction.

 So the rational distinction between spirituality and religion — primary, life-changing experiences of the spiritual versus institutionalized, socialized doctrines and practices — is important to make.
 But lurking in the background are all these emotional elements, tending to make spirituality a “good” word and religion a “bad” word for many of us.
-At bodily and emotional levels, Tart says when I hear “religion,” I tend to get a little tense and defensive, and when I hear “spirituality,” I relax and open up.
-To the degree that I recognize these complexities and work on healing the emotional angles, I can be more rational and effective in what I write about and do.
+At both physical and emotional levels, Tart says he tends to get a little tense and defensive when he hears the word religion.
+On the other hand, he says when he hears “spirituality,” he relaxes and opens up.
+He says that to the degree that he recognizes these complexities and work on healing the emotional component, he can be more rational and effective in what he does.